 Acute chest pain is sudden onset and includes cardiac chest pain, heart attack, a torn muscle or bruised rib.
 Most chest pain in sport, however, has musculoskeletal causes.
 If you suspect cardiac chest pain then seek urgent medical attention immediately.
 Do not take chances.

 Most common causes of chest pain in sport

 Rib fracture – or broken rib is common in contact sports.
 It usually occurs following a hard impact to the chest by an elbow or similar.
 Your breathing will often be painful and be a particular point on the ribs will be especially tender.
 It is possible that the fracture may cause internal damage so seeking medical advice is recommended.
 A rib contusion will have similar symptoms but is unlikely to last as long as a fracture.

 Referred chest pain – can be caused by problems in the back or neck.
 Pain will be felt in the chest but the cause of the problem may be in the upper (thoracic) spine.
 Chest pain when taking a deep breath can also be a symptom of a back/spinal problem.

 Sternoclavicular joint – injury is a sprain of the ligament which holds the breast bone (sternum) to the clavicle (collar bone).
 Symptoms will include pain when pressing in specifically at the sternoclavicular joint where the collarbone meets the sternum.
 Pain may radiate into the shoulder and it is likely there will be a visible bony lump over the joint.

-Side stitch – this is a common symptom which can usually be felt to one side of the abdomen, near the lower ribs.
-Many people suffer from stitches when doing sport, particularly running based activities.
+Side stitch – this is a common symptom that can usually be felt to one side of the abdomen, near the lower ribs.
+Many people suffer from stitches when doing sport, particularly running-based activities.
 We examine the possible causes and what you may be able to do about it.

 Jogger’s nipple symptoms

 - The main symptom is a sore nipple which develops during a run.

 - It may begin as mild discomfort get progressively worse.
 Eventually, pain becomes severe.

 - Your nipple may start to bleed.